KazanovLab/APOBEC3-Mpox-IRs/README.md

 This folder contains scripts for estimating statistical significance using an approximation by the binomial distribution.

 - **`config.yaml`** – Configuration file specifying:
-  - The structure type to analyze (hairpin, loop, TC, or C at the 3′ loop)
+  - The structure type to analyze (hairpin, loop, TC, or C at the 3′ end of the loop)
   - The method for selecting overlapping structures (e.g., single most stable, all most stable non-overlapping, maximum or minimum coverage)

 **Usage:**